sanikk/algolabra/documentation/implementation_document.md

 ## Project structure

 Started with the algorithms so not much yet.
-- doublelinkedlist for fringe search
+- doublelinkedlist with builtin dict for fringe search
 - heuristics function for grid, should be usable in both
+- went with qt6 front, since it looks neat

 ## Achieved space and time complexities